New Economic Mechanism

 The New Economic Mechanism (NEM) (Új gazdasági mechanizmus) was a major economic reform launched in the People's Republic of Hungary in 1968.
 Between 1972 and 1978, it was curtailed by the prevailing winds of Eastern Bloc politics.
-During the subsequent decade, until the revolutions of 1989 ended the era, the NEM's principles continued to affect the Hungarian economy, even in cases where the "NEM" name was not emphasized.
+During the subsequent decade, until the 1989 dismantlement of communism ended the era, the NEM's principles continued to affect the Hungarian economy, even in cases where the "NEM" name was not emphasized.
 Because of the NEM, Hungary in the 1980s had a higher ratio of market mechanisms to central planning than any other Eastern Bloc economy.
 The ratio was different to an extent that was politically challenging to bring about in the Soviet sphere because of the ideological mixture it required.
 The name Goulash Communism was jokingly (but tellingly) applied to this mixture.
-The Hungarian economy under the influence of NEM principles was widely viewed as outperforming other Eastern Bloc economies, making Hungary "the happiest barrack" in barracks communism.
-Many Soviet and Eastern European people enjoyed going to Hungary (for example, on work assignments or on vacations) because of the economic and cultural environment there.
+The Hungarian economy under the influence of NEM principles was widely viewed as outperforming other Eastern Bloc economies, making Hungary colloquially known as "the happiest barrack" in barracks communism.

 The tensions and harmonies between market mechanisms and central planning, with neither having sole control, are a perennial challenge in all societies that temper capitalism with socialism or vice versa.
-In some ways Hungary's economic reform channels comparisons with the Chinese economic reform, in the sense that both were qualitative challenges to a Stalinist type of system—and thus that such reforms were not politically feasible in most of the Eastern Bloc.
+In some ways Hungary's economic reform channels comparisons with the Chinese economic reform, in the sense that both were qualitative challenges to an authoritarian type of system—and thus that such reforms were not politically feasible in most of the Eastern Bloc.

 Reform

 The period from 1956–1968 was one of reform in Eastern Europe.
 The beginning of these transformations was marked by the Hungarian Revolution of 1956, which resulted in János Kádár’s placement as the communist leader of the People's Republic of Hungary and the creation of the Hungarian Socialist Workers' Party (HSWP).
 For the first ten years of his rule, Kádár’s objective was to create a united Hungary, announcing in December 1961 that "those who are not against us are with us."

-Having reached social peace, Kádár turned his attention to economic improvement.
+Kádár also focused his attention on economic improvement.
 On 7 May 1966, the Central Committee of the HSWP announced Kádár's plans for the reform of the economy, known as the New Economic Mechanism (NEM).
 The reform is considered as "the most radical postwar change" of any Comecon country.
 The plan, which became official 1 January 1968, was a major shift to decentralization in an attempt to overcome the inefficiencies of central planning.
 The NEM represented a move away from the Soviet economic system of compulsory plan indicators in favor of a policy that states profits as the enterprise's main goal.
 The new economic policy was a "comprehensive reform of the economic system", creating market relationships among firms, using prices as allocative functions and firms responding to prices to maximize profits, and using profits to budget new investments.

+The reform movement lost some momentum around the mid 70s due to recessions in the West, which gave credibility to anti-reformist and anti-international trade sentiments across the political spectrum.